hacKarim/SHOW-IFTTT_for_humans/README.md

 A simple IF...
 THEN... planner for humans.
 It aims to help track and convert bad habits into good ones.

+## Why it works

+If-Then planning came out of research into motivation, proposing an effective solution to the pitfalls of goal pursuit.
+It’s all about giving goals greater precision.

+If-Then planning has been recognised in over 100 studies to be highly effective when it comes to resisting temptation and forming good habits, increasing your chances of reaching your goal by up to 300%.

+If-Then plans (Gollwitzer 1999), where people commit themselves to doing a certain thing in a specific situation are commonly used in health psychology.
+These self-made plans capture pre-specified responses if a certain situation occurs.
+Deciding such things in advance reduces the demands you put on your willpower.

+### If-then plans go like this:

+When setting a goal you need to specify not only what you will do but also where and when you will do it.

+If (or when) [___situation__], then I will do [___behaviour__]

+So going back to our goal about managing distraction, we need to know much more about the ‘how’ and the ‘what’; we need to inject more detail.
+For example:

+If I’m distracted [by someone talking to me when I’m concentrating], then [I’ll politely ask them to stop].

+This may sound a bit cumbersome to start with but research suggests far more goals are achieved by using If-Then planning.
+And the clever bit is that this builds self talk at the same time.
+You do what you are telling yourself to do.
+The If-Then plan succeeds because the situation and the action become linked in your mind.
+The brain recognises the situation as an opportunity to advance the goal.
+When the situation is detected, action is initiated automatically.
+If-Then plans are a good way of making new habits stick.

 ## Link

 https://guelguin.github.io/IFTTT/

 ## Features